GoogleChrome/developer.chrome.com/site/en/docs/web-platform/launch-handler/index.md

 ### Using window.launchQueue

-In the following code, the function `extractSongID()` is used to extract a `songID` from the URL passed on launch.
-This is then used to play a song in a music player PWA.
+In the following code, the function `extractSongID()` extracts a `songID` from the URL passed on launch.
+This is used to play a song in a music player PWA.

 ```js
 launchQueue.setConsumer((launchParams) => {